integer-net/Solr/doc/manual.md

 of the module.
 Please contact solr@integer-net.com if you are having problems with your license key.

 You can test the module for two weeks without any license key.
-Only after this period, the license key will be neccessary for the module to work.
+Only after this period, the license key will be necessary for the module to work.

-A license key is valid for one live instance and an arbitrary number of according development, test and staging instances.
+A license key is valid for one live instance and an arbitrary number of corresponding development, test and staging instances.

 Attention: there will be no internet connection to a license server.
-As soon as avalid license key is entered, the module will work on its own without any external dependencies (except the Solr server of course).
+As soon as a valid license key is entered, the module will work on its own without any external dependencies (except the Solr server of course).

 #### Activate Logging

-If this switch is activated, alle requests to the Solr server will be saved in a log file.
+If this switch is activated, all requests to the Solr server will be saved in a log file.
 This affects the autosuggest function and the search results.
-You can find the logs in the directory `/var/log` with the filenames `solr.log` respectively `solr_suggestions.log`.
+You can find the logs in the directory `/var/log` with the file names `solr.log` respectively `solr_suggestions.log`.

 The log files are used for bug tracing and for optimization of search results only.
 As the files can get pretty large